-- the river red gum-dominated, Ramsar-listed, 28,521-hectare (GBCMA, 2012) Barmah National Park (Abel, et al., 2006) - corridors along waterways such as the Broken-Boosey State Park and the 9310-hectare (Murray-Darling Basin Authority, 2015) Lower Goulburn National Park - corridors along roadsides.
+- the river red gum-dominated, Ramsar-listed, 28,521-hectare Barmah National Park - corridors along waterways such as the Broken-Boosey State Park and the 9310-hectare Lower Goulburn National Park - corridors along roadsides.

 Since 1990, native vegetation in these reserves has benefited from a general decline in grazing pressure thanks to initiatives such as private-public boundary land fencing programs and changed Crown frontage licence conditions.